feature-image

 Imago

-Before his opening round at Royal Melbourne, the Northern Irishman spoke warmly about the tournament’s history, saying it “deserves” a special place on the global calendar.
-These words from Rory McIlroy indeed meant the world to the organisers and Australian golf enthusiasts.
-However, behind this, there were whispers of a hefty appearance fee, which welcomed a stream of debates.
+Before his opening round at Royal Melbourne, Rory McIlroy spoke warmly about the tournament’s history, saying it “deserves” a special place on the global calendar.
+However, behind this, there were whispers of a hefty appearance fee, which kicked off a stream of debates.
 But a tour pro has shared a differing opinion on the matter.

 Watch What’s Trending Now!

-McIlroy, however, seemingly brushed aside the noise as he received a warm welcome from the Aussie fans.
-But recently, James Morrison defended the Northern Irish icon.
 Even Ian Healy criticised the act and stated, “I can’t believe how much appearance money golf tournaments and tours have to pay.”
 But recently, James Morrison defended the Northern Irish icon.
+The English pro appeared for a candid conversation on the Tee It Up Golf podcast.

 ADVERTISEMENT